bindhosts/bindhosts/Documentation/hiding.md

 - if kernel is non-gki and kernel lacks path_umount, ask kernel dev to [backport this feature](https://github.com/tiann/KernelSU/pull/1464)
 - Install NeoZygisk or ReZygisk as denylist handler
-- OR if you use ZygiskNext, enable enforce denylist
+- OR if you use ZygiskNext, enable umount only
-- OR you can install either NoHello, Shamiko or Zygisk Assistant on top of Zygisk Next
 - alternatively, just install [ZN-hostsredirect](https://github.com/aviraxp/ZN-hostsredirect/releases)

 ### Variants (MKSU, KernelSU-NEXT)